2014 Annual Report

 The Program organizes continuing medical and technical education in a variety of forums: conferences, teleconferences, workshops, presentations and lectures.
 It is committed to helping the medical and technical personnel be the best they can be.

-The 22nd Annual Fall Symposium, “Safety First”, was held at laPlace RendezVous in Fort Frances on September 24, 25 & 26, 2013.
-The educational format consisted of six (6) guest speakers who provided presentations relating to laboratory management and medicine.
-The 2013 Symposium was attended by 33 delegates from all of the hospitals in the region.
-The exhibition itself included 17 booths from various laboratory product companies with 24 vendors in attendance.
+The 23nd Annual Fall Symposium, “Partners in Action”, was held at the Best Western Lakeside Inn, in Kenora, on September 23, 24 & 25, 2014.
+The educational format consisted of nine (9) guest speakers who provided presentations relating to laboratory management and medicine.
+The 2014 Symposium was attended by 44 delegates from all of the hospitals in the region.
+The exhibition itself included 19 booths from various laboratory product companies with 28 vendors in attendance.

 See the detailed program in Appendix B.